AM I REQUIRED TO GET A COVID TEST / VACCINATION?

 WHAT IS THE AVERAGE AGE OF VOLUNTEERS?

-Most of our volunteers have recently graduated or are in the middle of their undergrad studies, but applications are open to people of all ages.
+Most of our volunteers have recently graduated or are in the middle of their undergrad studies, but applications are open to anyone 18 years and older.

 WHAT IS THE FOOD LIKE?